-Net sales for the fiscal year ended May 2, 2015 ("Fiscal 2015") increased .7% to \$645.8 million as compared to \$641.1 million for the fiscal year ended May 3, 2014 ("Fiscal 2014").
-The higher sales resulted from a 1.1% increase in case volume partially offset by a .4% decline in average selling price per unit.
+Net sales for Fiscal 2015 increased .7% to \$645.8 million compared to \$641.1 million for the fiscal year ended May 3, 2014 ("Fiscal 2014").
+The higher sales resulted from a 1.1% increase in case volume partially offset by a .4% decline in average selling price.
 The increase in case volume reflects a 2.9% increase in branded volume, including a 15.3% case volume growth for our Power+ Brands, partially offset by a decline in Allied Brands.
-The decline in selling price per unit is related to changes in product mix.
+The decline in average selling price is related to changes in product mix.